blabla1337/skf-flask/skf/markdown/code_examples/php/17-code_example--Crossdomain.xml_--.md

 	  <allow-http-request-headers-from domain="*" headers="*"/>
 	</cross-domain-policy>

-	Because it allows acces from all other domains.
+	Because it allows access from all other domains.

 	Instead of this approach you might want to use the following restrictions.
 	Example by twitter's crossdomain.xml:

 	<?xml version="1.0" encoding="UTF-8"?>